victorinknov/cinecstasy/README.pt-br.md

 ```sql
  mysql -u root -p -A < "C:\Users\Seu_Usuario\Desktop\cinecstasy\database\db.sql"
 ```
-4. Antes de pressionar <kbd> ENTER </kbd>, mude 'Seu_Usuario' pelo seu usuário local
+4. Antes de pressionar <kbd> ENTER </kbd>,
+<button> -u </button>
-5. **Considerations**: root are the default high level user in MySQL workbench, if you didn't create root, change with your username.
+6. **Considerations**: root are the default high level user in MySQL workbench, if you didn't create root, change with your username.
 After hiting <kbd> ENTER </kbd> button, mysql will prompt to you inform your password.
 7. **Checking**: Before start the next step, you **MUST** need change the database.js file with your information.
 Make sure that this file is correctly according your MySQL local account.

 ### RODANDO O PROJETO